-Hairspray gives off many different harmful chemicals when they are released into the atmosphere.
-The chemical that causes concern for most is called Propane, which is a toxic gas that can cause damage to both the central nervous systems, and respiratory organs.
+Hairspray gives off many harmful chemicals when released into the atmosphere.
+The chemical that causes concern for most is called Propane, which is a toxic gas that can cause damage to both the central nervous system, and respiratory organs.

 Propanediol is another chemical found in hairspray and aerosol spray cans that causes irritation to the skin and eyes.
 Some other common chemicals found in aerosol spray cans are Butane, Isobutane, A-pinene, and D-limonene.